• Skip to main content

 Drive Under The New River Gorge Bridge

-Pick up an audio tour CD from the visitor center before embarking on a drive deep down into the gorge on Fayette Station Road.
-Leaving the Canyon Rim Visitor Center turn right and take another sharp right past the Canyon Rim Gift shop following the sings to Fayette Station via Route 82, Fayette Station Road.
-Keep an eye out for peregrine falcon sitings and stop for some magnificent viewpoints along the way.
+Download this audio tour from the National Park Service before embarking on a drive deep down into the gorge on Fayette Station Road.
+Leaving the Canyon Rim Visitor Center turn left back on to route 19.
+Take a right heading north turning right in .3 miles onto Lansing and Edmond Road.
+Take a right at .4 miles following the signs down Fayette Station Road.
+Bear left and uphill at the fork to continue onto Fayette Station Road.
+Fayette Station Road (Route 82) turns into a one-way road as you travel down into the gorge.
+Keep an eye out for peregrine falcons and stop for some magnificent viewpoints along the way.
 You will drive directly under the arch of the Bridge along the Nutall sandstone rock cliffs that make Fayetteville the capital of east coast climbing.
 Take a break at Bridge Buttress to take in the views along the rock cliffs.
+There will be multiple places with pull offs under the bridge for photo opportunities.
 Fayette Station is a windy one-way road that will take you down to the bottom of the Gorge and back up the other side along breathtaking waterfalls.
 When you reach the bottom, by the river Fayette Station is a great place to stop and watch kayakers and rafters hit the rapids.
 You will see several waterfalls as you work your way up out of the gorge.

 Route 82 will bring you back up to Rt.
 19, take a right to head back towards Fayetteville.